nodejs/nodejs.dev/src/documentation/0010-node-hosting/index.md

 A way to publish your apps, and have no server at all to manage, is Serverless.
 Serverless is a paradigm where you publish your apps as **functions**, and they respond on a network endpoint (also called FAAS - Functions As A Service).

-To very popular solutions are
+Two very popular solutions are

 - [Serverless Framework](https://serverless.com/framework/)
 - [Standard Library](https://stdlib.com/)